The Spokes in the Website Marketing Wheel

 7. Is the font easy to read?

 Senior eyes find it hard to read small print and light print.
 I’ve noticed that a lot of websites are using light blue for the text color and I find that hard to ready.
 Black on white is the easiest on the eyes.
+Size of font is also important.
+A minimum size of 12 points is preferable.

 8. Are there bulky sections of text anywhere on the page?